 THE TREE AND THE ROD: JURISDICTION IN LATE MEDIEVAL ENGLAND

 In the summer of 1435 an anonymous scribe composed a vivid description of landscape change in the region around Dunwich, a once prosperous port town on the coast of East Anglia.
 ‘In olde tyme’, he began, ‘ther was an havene rennyng under the town of Donewich’, near some marshes belonging to the neighbouring village of Walberswick.
-And, he went on, this haven or harbour ‘was, be castyng & werkyng of the see, stopped & distroyed; and sithen an newe haven brake owt of þe see, into þe lond of Walberswyke’.
+And, he went on, this haven or harbour ‘was, be castyng & werkyng of the see, stopped & distroyed; and sithen an newe haven brake owt of the see, into the lond of Walberswyke’.
 This environmental transformation had provoked a great deal of legal trouble between the lord of Walberswick and the burgesses of Dunwich over the previous half century.
 As the harbour had ‘moved’ around a kilometre northwards from its original location, jurisdiction over its waters had been thrown into doubt, and it was no longer clear where the boundaries between the two communities lay.

 These troubles had been settled before in 1410, but in the intervening quarter-century a new problem had arisen.
 The harbour at Walberswick had recently become ‘soo feble and schold [shallow], & sonds & groundes soo growen in the stremys therof, that no schip may seylen in nor comyn owte’.
 By 1435 then, it was proposed that a new shipping channel would be dug through the northern sandbanks of the silted-up haven, an enormous logistical endeavour which posed yet more jurisdictional problems.

 Not only did the cutting of the channel require the special licence of the landowner — none other than the lord of Walberswick — but it seemed to interfere with the boundary established in the previous settlement, which had been set at the mouth of the harbour.
 Moving the channel further north, ‘delvyn & made of newe be mannys hand’, would seem to take the boundary between Walberswick and Dunwich with it.
 This raised several questions for the settlement of 1435: how were the parties to define the new boundary?
 What would happen if the landscape transformed once again?
-And most of all, how could the boundaries be secured in future?
+And most importantly of all, how could the boundaries be secured for the future?

 The answers proposed to these questions reveal a great deal about how people in fifteenth-century England thought jurisdiction should be defined and fixed.
 In the first place, the scribe wrote, ‘ther is set a tree on the north brynte [divide] of the feble haven that is the true bounde’.
 By placing a tree at the site of the original, now silted-up harbour mouth, the parties hoped to mark the boundary, a very common practice in late medieval and early modern England.
-Much less common was the rationale given: ‘in cas fortune that the same feble havene weyll frie [increase] and growe to gravell & stone, as other places be þe see don, þat than the seid tree, xall beren record of the seid true bounde’.
+Much less common was the rationale given: ‘in cas fortune that the same feble havene weyll frie [increase] and growe to gravell & stone, as other places be the see don, that than the seid tree, xall beren record of the seid true bounde’.
 That is to say, the tree was not just a boundary marker, but a durable witness against the travails of further environmental destruction; a natural feature that would survive future natural disasters.